 Our core applications are also holding up after the move.
 Apps like Asana, Slack, Chrome, Gmail, Dark Sky, Spotify, Google Maps, Amazon, Hangouts, Instagram, and Netflix are stable.

-Besides the occasional lag and the landscape issues, iOS 13.2.2 is running pretty well.
+So far, iOS 13.3.1 is running smoothly.
 And given what's on board, we recommend it to most iPhone X users.

 If you need more feedback, check out our list of reasons to and not to install iOS 13.3.1 right now.